-Ernest Anthony Myers CPA (Executive Finance Director)
+Ernest Anthony Myers CPA (Non-Executive Director)

-Mr Myers is an Accountant who has held senior management, executive and board participation roles in ASX listed companies.
-During his career he has had considerable experience in all corporate matters from capital raisings to financial management of these companies.
-He has had relevant African experience through involvement in exploration projects in Eritrea, Kenya, Namibia and Tanzania.
-Mr Myers joined Pancontinental in March 2004 as Company Secretary and was appointed Finance Director in January 2009.
+Mr Myers, an Accountant by profession, has held senior management and executive roles within a number of ASX listed companies.
+During his career he has been instrumental in the capital raisings and financial management of these companies.
+He has played a key role in managing the Group's African portfolio.
+Mr Myers joined Pancontinental in March 2004 and has served in a number of executive and non-executive roles.

-Mr Myers was an alternate Director of East Africa Resources Limited from June 2010, to April 2015.
+Mr Myers was an alternate Director of East Africa Resources Limited from June 2010 until April 2015.

-John Edward Leach BArts (Economics) CA, MBA (Independent Non-Executive Director)
+Roy Barry Rushworth, BSc (Non-Executive Director)